Techtonica/curriculum/projects/db-modeling-assignment.md

 ### Reading Data

-1. Find all the photos of one user (given their username)
+1. Select all columns from the photo table that were uploaded by one user (given their primary key)
-1. Find all the photos that one user Hearted
+1. Select the image URLs of all Photos that a specific User ID Hearted
-1. Find all the Hearts for a given photo (given its primary key)
+1. Select all the usernames who Hearted a given photo (given the photo's primary key)

 ## End of Requirements